MarlonKr/ReportGPT/README.md

 ## Ideas and TODO's
+- [ ] Added text-embedded similarity search option, either with full text or with cached answers for previously run reports.
 - [ ] Provide user interface
 - [ ] Summary module that summarizes the whole document more reliably
 - [ ] Implement redundancy check for crawling and refining processes